-About me: I am writer, photographer, and web-editor for The Portland Observer.
-I am a northeast Portland native, graduate of the prestigious Oregon Episcopal School, and committed to bringing the most important and impactful stories to the community.
+About me: I am a reporter, photographer, and web editor for The Portland Observer.
+A Portland native, and graduate of Oregon Episcopal School committed to bringing impactful stories to the community.

 Youth take a stand to stop the community bloodshed

 Youth lead a demonstration in McCoy Park in response to a recent rash of shootings, some fatal this summer to tell the community "Silence the Violence!"

 The $2.7 million city-led move to renovate north Portland's Dawson Park comes with new amenities, and nods to the local Black community in the quick changing neighborhood.